waywardgeek/subset_sum_crypto/README.md

 ## Security

-As for the subset-sum problem, the best known general attacks where each element is more than 512 bits is around `O(n/4)`, where `n` is the number of elements in the set.
+As for the subset-sum problem, the best known general attacks where each element has enough bits to make subset-sums usually unique run around `O(N/4)`, where `N` is the number of elements in the set.
 This algorithm makes it strictly harder to find a correct subset of elements by shortening values, giving the attacker less information.
 This results in there being very many solutions to the subset-sum problem.
 There are only N*p possible sums, but there are 2^N subsets.
 This means that on average, each possible sum has 2^N/N*p collisions.
-For N = 384, and p > 2^128, there are at least 2^118 solutions on average.
-Using subset-sum will not help the attacker.
+For N = 384, and p > 2^256, there are at least 2^118 solutions on average.
+It is unlikely that using subset-sum will not help the attacker, and the attacker is then left only with attacking the public key `b` directly.

 For any public key `b`, and any attacker-chosen `r'` and `p'` values, there exist `v'` array values that satisfy `b[i] = r*v[i] mod p`, if we let the `v'` values be any value in [1..p'-1].
 Therefore, if v' had no constraints, the `b` array would leak no information about `r` and `p`.
 Any successful attack must take advantage of the special structure of `v`.
+So, for example, no solver for Diophantine equations can help the attacker here, as there are 2 more unknowns than equations, as each equation introduces a new `v[i]` unknown, and all include the unknown `r` and `p` values.

-If the attacker takes any 4 b[i] values where i > secretBits (118 in the example), there is enouigh information to guess the v[i], k[i], r, and p values, where `k[i]` is the value needed to make:
+However, for the example parameters, the attacker can solve for `r` and `p` using any 4 `equations for b[i]`.
+There is enough information to guess the `v[i]`, `r`, and `p` values, when `k[i]` is the value needed to make:

 ```
-    0 <=r*v[i] - k[i]*p < p
+    0 <= b[i] = r*v[i] - k[i]*p < p
 ```

-The four simulgtaneous equations can be written as:
+The four simultaneous equations needed to attack our systems with our example parameters can be written as:

 ```
     b[i1] = r*v[i1] - k[i1]*p